michaelrsweet/lprint/README.md

 LPrint - A Label Printer Application
 ====================================

+> **Note:** Current master branch has several known issues and is *not* suitable
+> for packaging!
+Please do not package Git snapshots and wait for a proper
+> release...

 LPrint implements printing for a variety of common label and receipt printers connected via network or USB.
 Features include: